ferdinandfrank/vue-forms/readme.md

 - [Tooltip.js](https://popper.js.org/tooltip-examples.html) >= 1.1.5: _To show help texts on the inputs as a pretty tooltip_

 ### Optional Requirements
-To show a loading icon when a form get submitted a [Font Awesome](http://fontawesome.io/icons/) will be shown.
-This icon can be configured (see Customizing).
+To show a loading icon when a form gets submitted as well as to show a help icon next to the inputs, [Font Awesome](http://fontawesome.io/icons/) will be used.
-If not configured, [Font Awesome](http://fontawesome.io/icons/) need to be installed properly on the application to show the loading icon.
+[Font Awesome](http://fontawesome.io/icons/) need to be installed properly on the application to show these icons.
+Otherwise the components need to be configured.

 The HTML content of the components is designed for the usage with (Bootstrap 4)(https://getbootstrap.com/).
 To have a nice design of the inputs out of the box, Bootstrap is required.